AbhinavVarre/Task-Manager/README.md

-A simple task manager in React Native, with a third party state management system (MobX)
+A simple task manager in React Native, with a third party state management system (MobX), and Firebase integration

 To run the app, please go to the home directory of the project and follow these steps: